 - Joint committees.
 These are appointed by both the National Assembly and NCOP.

 There are rules on attendance at committee meetings.
 These “provide minimum standards for attendance of members in the business or activities of parliament”.
 Some of the rules are that:

 - All political parties must keep attendance records for their members and submit them to the speaker for publication.

 - An MP who is a full member of a committee but absent, without party approval, from three or more consecutive meetings may be fined R1,000 for every day absent.

 - The committee secretary must submit a report to the speaker every three months on all members who have been absent from three or more consecutive meetings without approval.

 “Attendance at meetings is part of an MP's job and should not be taken lightly,” Rashaad Alli, executive director of the Parliamentary Monitoring Group (PMG), previously told Africa Check.
-PMG is an information service that provides records and documents on all parliamentary committee proceedings.
+The PMG is an information service that provides records and documents of all parliamentary committee proceedings.

-But Alli added that there were many reasons why MPs could be absent from committee meetings.
+But Alli added that there are many reasons why MPs might be absent from committee meetings.
 “They can be ill, busy with party work, studying, attending workshops/conferences, travelling, media work and meeting clashes.
-This last reason is particularly applicable for smaller parties who sit on multiple committees either as full or alternate members.”
+This last reason is particularly true for smaller parties who sit on multiple committees as either full or alternate members.”

-Using PMG records of committee meeting attendance, we identified the MPs with the best track record in 2021.
-Dennis Ryder from the Democratic Alliance, the country’s official opposition, topped the list, having attended 86 meetings.
-Ryder is a member of the NCOP and currently serves on several committees.
+Using PMG records of committee meeting attendance, we identified the MPs with the best track record in 2022.
+Xola Nqola of the ruling African National Congress topped the list, having attended 111 meetings.
+Nqola is a member of the NA and currently sits on several committees.